Losar Festival(Last Updated 28 Oct, 2022)

 The Losar Festival in Ladakh marks the beginning of a new year for the Buddhist community.
-Ladakh, the Losar is one of the most important festivals in Ladakh.
-It is celebrated on a large scale with a number of folk dances and music performances.
-Hundreds of people gather in Ladakh’s sacred sites for religious offerings to the Goddess Palden Lhamo, protector of Dharma.
-The grand festival is attended by dignitaries of various Buddhist countries.
+It is one of the most important festivals in Ladakh that offers a lifetime experience to everyone.
+Losar is celebrated on a large scale with several folk dances and music performances.
+In addition, hundreds of people gather in Ladakh’s sacred sites for religious offerings to the Goddess Palden Lhamo, protector of Dharma.
+Furthermore, dignitaries of various Buddhist countries attend the grand festival.
 Continuing for nearly two weeks, Losar celebrations are filled with unique and colorful festivities.
 All this makes the Losar a lifetime experience for everyone.

 The Losar Festival is celebrated all over Ladakh and its monasteries.

-According to the Tibetan calendar, Losar Festival generally falls over a period of 3 days in January-end or February.
-Losar Festival Ladakh 2021 will be held from 24th February to 26th February 2021.
+According to the Tibetan calendar, the Losar Festival generally falls over 3 days in January-end or February.
+Therefore, Losar Festival Ladakh 2022 will be held in the month of February.

 History of Losar Festival

 Losar Festival pre-dates the arrival of Buddhism in Tibet.
 It has its roots in a winter incense-burning ritual of the Bon religion.
-Moreover, at the time of the Pude Gungyal (617-698) rule, the ninth Tibetan king, it is believed that this ritual was fused with a harvest festival to form the annual Losar Festival.
+Moreover, at the time of the Pude Gungyal (617-698) rule, the ninth Tibetan king believed that this ritual was fused with a harvest festival to form the annual Losar Festival.